 USA Pan Muffin Pan - Because it's not included in the set above.
 You don't need any muffin liners.
 You barely need any grease.
 They tip out cleanly and clean up is effortless.
 This is the only muffin pan I trust enough to make my very sticky vegan butter tarts in.

 Salad Spinner - I went the longest time without a salad spinner.
 I used to just rinse my salad leaves in a colander then give it a shake.
-When I purchased one of these last year it was a bit of a game-changer.
-You have no idea how much water is left on the leaves when you just give them a shake.
-This means they won't last as long if you are storing them and if you are eating them right away, it's diluting your salad dressing which means less flavour.
+When I purchased one of these quite recently it was a bit of a game-changer.
+I couldn't believe how much water got spun off.
+This means your salad will stay fresh and wilt free longer if you are storing it, and if you are eating it right away your salad dressing is not getting diluted so your entire salad tastes better.
 I highly recommend anyone who eats salad invest in one.
 Tip: Use it for drying home-cut fries before cooking in the oven or air fryer too!

-Silpat - You will see these used a lot on my progress photos in recipes.
+Silpat - You will see these silicone baking mats used a lot on my progress photos in recipes.
 They can be laid on your baking trays and will completely replace parchment paper.
 I've had the same ones for years.
 Nothing sticks to them so they are great for cookies, roasting vegetables etc. Anything that might usually stick really.
 I also use mine for rolling out pastry and cookie dough because it makes lifting it off really easy without having to use lots of flour.
 Once you're done, just pop them in the dishwasher and they are good as new.
 They come in many different shapes and sizes.
 I also have round ones for lining my 9-inch cake pans.
 I believe you can get muffin pan shaped ones too!

 Cutting board - This isn't the exact one I have but mine is similar.
 I've had it for so long I can't remember where it came from.
 A quality cutting board will last pretty much forever, makes chopping easier and safer, helps keep your knife in good condition and it also looks great on the counter and for serving too.

 Mixing Bowls - A set of mixing bowls is pretty essential if you want to do any kind of baking.
 I have a set of 3 from Pyrex and you see them all the time in my photos.
-Simple, reasonably priced and the different sizes are really handy.
+Simple, reasonably priced and the 3 different sizes are really handy.